 The 10 Best Steam Irons For Clothes

 This wiki has been updated 38 times since it was first published in February of 2015.
 Look, we get it: no one enjoys this chore.
 Still, the irons on this list can take some of the drudgery out of the task, thanks to their ergonomic handles, powerful blasts of steam, and an assortment of other bells and whistles.
 You'll be able to walk around in crisp, freshly-pressed clothes all the time, without having to spend your entire weekend tethered to your board.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes